 |FBT Payable (rounded)||$9,777|

 Where the pre-gross up taxable value of the Fringe Benefits provided to an employee exceeds $2,000 within the FBT financial year (1 April to 31 March), the grossed-up taxable value of those benefits must be included on the employee’s Payment Summary for the corresponding payroll financial year (1 July to 30 June).

 Some Fringe Benefits don’t need to be reported on payment summaries.

 The value of the above car benefit that is included on the employee’s 2020 PAYG payment summary is as follows:

 |FBT Reportable amount||$18,868|

-This article, while written by accredited tax agent and chartered accountant Joe Kaleb (Australianbiz), does not constitute financial advice.
+This article, while written in consultation with accredited tax agent and chartered accountant Joe Kaleb (Australianbiz), does not constitute financial advice.
 For advice on your specific situation, MYOB recommends engaging a qualified professional directly.